dougrich/go-discordbot/README.md

-# template-go-pkg
+# go-discordbot

-This is a template for quickly scaffolding a new golang package
+go-discordbot is a go package